89jobrien/yogurt/README.md

 Represents a single, discrete piece of a streaming response, containing both text and metadata.

 #### Memory
-Memory components give chains and agents the ability to remember past interactions, enabling stateful, conversational applications.
+Memory components give pipes and agents the ability to remember past interactions, enabling stateful, conversational applications.

 ## Roadmap

 Yogurt is under active development with the goal of providing a comprehensive, modular, and type-safe framework for building AI agents and language applications in Python.
 Our planned roadmap includes:

 - **v0.1 - Core Foundations**
-  - Define core interfaces and abstract base classes for LLMs, Chains, Agents, Tools, and Memory modules
+  - Define core interfaces and abstract base classes for LLMs, Pipes, Agents, Tools, and Memory modules
   - Build type-safe prompt templates with Pydantic validation

 - **v0.2 - Extensibility and Integrations**